noahlago/UFund/docs/DesignDoc.md

 ## Principle 1: Controller

-* Our project features three controllers that are all used to link the our Sping API and out Angualar UI.
-Each controller is capable of processing requests from the Angualr UI and calling the correct function in the api tier.
+Our project features three controllers that are all used to link the our Sping API and out Angular UI.
+Each controller is capable of processing requests from the Angular UI and calling the correct function in the API tier.

+* `FundingBasket`: This was to handle the persistence and checkout pages of all the

 ## Principle 2: Single Responsibility

-* Each of our classes is only responsible for a specific task.
-For example our LoginContoller is only responsible for managing Login related requests while our FundingBasketController is only responsible for Funding Basket tasks instead of combining these two responsibilities into one giant Controller class.
+Each of our classes is only responsible for a specific task.
+For example our `LoginContoller` is only responsible for managing Login related requests while our `FundingBasketController` is only responsible for Funding Basket tasks instead of combining these two responsibilities into one giant Controller class.

+The UI
 ## Principle 3: Information Expert

 * Classes in our system handle the tasks only for which they posses the required information.
 This is most apparent in our three controller classes.
 For example the Login controller handles all login requests because it is the only controller that has access to a Login object and therefore is the only controller with the information required to perform login operations